Poland

 Birthgap Generational Indicator (TFG)

-By 2024, the Birthgap Generational Indicator (TFG) in Poland reached 47.5%, corresponding to a total fertility rate (TFR) of 1.09.
-This marks an increase of 4.6 percentage points from 2023.
-Childlessness has been on the rise over the last five years, with the average between 2020 and 2024 at 39.7%.
-Compared to the 1970s baseline of 0.0%, this rate is higher by approximately 47.5 percentage points.
-Poland has experienced a continuous generational birthgap since 1992.
-The lowest TFG recorded was in the early 1970s (1971–1979), which averaged 0.0%.
-On a global scale, Poland ranks 5th out of 38 countries for the highest TFG levels, and within Europe, it holds the 3rd highest position among 31 countries.
+The Birthgap Generational Indicator (TFG) reached 47.5% in 2024, corresponding to a total fertility rate (TFR) of 1.09.
+This represents an increase of 4.6 percentage points from 2023.
+Childlessness has been on the rise over the past five years, with the average between 2020 and 2024 at 39.7%.
+Compared to the 1970s baseline of 0.0%, the current rate is approximately 47.5 percentage points higher.
+Since 1992, the country has experienced a continuous generational birth gap.
+The lowest TFG was observed in the early 1970s, averaging 0.0% between 1971 and 1979.
+On a global scale, it ranks 5th out of 38 nations, and within Europe, it holds the 3rd highest TFG level among 31 countries.

 Source: Eurostat; Human Fertility Database.